THE MYSTICAL ORDER OF SPIRITUAL BAPTIST Inc

 If you hear the voice of the Lord today harden not your heart as in the day of provocation when the children murmured and complained.
 You know better and you must act now.
 I trust that you are reading these emails and finding some virtue in them.
-I am doing my part to minister to you and warn you of impending danger that lies ahead of this Christian pathway.
-I ask of you today to make an effort and donate a few dollars for this ministry.
+I am doing my part to minister to you and warn you of the impending danger that lies ahead of this Christian pathway.
+I ask you today to make an effort and donate a few dollars to this ministry.
 One ($1.00) will help.

 God bless and keep you and may the face of Almighty God bless and keep you till His return.